eesyuen09/tp/docs/DeveloperGuide.md

 1. Tutor requests to create a new student, providing all required details and one or more optional class tags.
 2. Tuto adds student to records.
-3. Tuto confirms the student has been added.
+3. The new student record is successfully created.

    Use case ends.